syedsamiullah45/drive-sense-ai/README.md

 # drive-sense-ai
-rive Sense is a real-time AI system designed to detect road hazards such as potholes, obstacles, and dangerous driving environments.
-Built using computer vision and trained on diverse datasets, it aims to improve road safety and support smart mobility systems.
+Drive Sense is an AI-powered system built using deep learning and computer vision to detect road hazards and predict potential accidents in real time.
+By analyzing video frames from traffic feeds or dashcams, it identifies threats such as obstacles, lane violations, and risky driving conditions.
+The project is aimed at enhancing road safety, reducing human error, and enabling smarter transport ecosystems for both individual drivers and fleet systems.